 - With appropriate external parties, such as law enforcement agencies, in order to investigate and respond to suspected violations of law or university policy.
 Any such disclosures shall comply with all applicable laws and university policies.

-Due to the rapidly evolving nature of information technologies, no transmission of information over the Internet can be guaranteed to be completely secure.
-While Indiana University is committed to protecting user privacy, IU cannot guarantee the security of any information users transmit to university sites, and users do so at their own risk.
+Due to the rapidly evolving nature of information technologies, no transmission of information over the internet can be guaranteed to be completely secure.
+While both Indiana University and University of Texas are committed to protecting user privacy, we cannot guarantee the security of all information users transmit to university sites, and users do so at their own risk.

 We will comply with all applicable federal, state and local laws regarding the privacy and security of user information.